In the Hands of God

 In the Hands of God is the thirteenth studio album by Christian band Newsboys.
-It was released on 5 May 2009, being the last album the band released before the departure of singer and founding member Peter Furler.
-It also features the return of Jody Davis, after a five-year hiatus, the first album on which keyboard player Jeff Frankenstein took on some production duties, and is the first album to feature any recording with Michael Tait as lead vocalist since singing guest vocals on "The Fad of the Land" from their 2002 live DVD Thrive: From The Rock 'N' Roll Hall of Fame.
-Tait later replaced Furler.
+Released on 5 May 2009, it was the last album to feature singer and founding member Peter Furler until 2019's United.
+It is also the first album since 2003's Adoration: The Worship Album to feature guitarist Jody Davis, the first album on which keyboard player Jeff Frankenstein took on some production duties, and the first album with future lead singer Michael Tait, who guest appears on the album's titular song.